-- (2) Includes acquisition-related transaction costs of \$3.4 million for fiscal year 2019. - (3) See Notes 2 and 12 to our consolidated financial statements for an explanation of the calculations of our basic and diluted net loss per share attributable to common stockholders, pro forma net loss per share attributable to common stockholders and the weighted-average number of shares used in the computation of the per share amounts - (4) We define Non-GAAP gross profit as GAAP gross profit before the portion related to cost of revenues of: stock-based compensation expense, amortization of intangible assets, and certain restructuring costs.
+(2) Includes acquisition-related transaction costs of \$3.4 million for fiscal year 2019.

+(3) See Note 2 to our consolidated financial statements for an explanation of the calculations of our basic net loss per share attributable to common stockholders.
+The unaudited pro forma net loss per share attributable to common stockholders for the six months ended December 31, 2020 was computed using the weighted-average number of shares of common stock outstanding, including the pro forma effect of the conversion of all outstanding shares of convertible preferred stock into shares of common stock, as if such conversion had occurred at the beginning of the period, or their issuance dates, if later.

+(4) We define Non-GAAP gross profit as GAAP gross profit before the portion related to cost of revenues of: stock-based compensation expense, amortization of intangible assets, and certain restructuring costs.
 We believe Non-GAAP gross profit provides investors and other users of our financial information consistency and comparability with our past financial performance and facilitates period-to-period comparisons of gross profit.
 See "About this Prospectus-Non-GAAP Financial Measures."